Strojove-uceni/final-projects-ventilator-pressure-prediction/Ventilator.jl/README.md

 Folder `scripts` contains scripts used for experimenting.
 The subfolder of interest is `run_scripts`  which contains complete scripts for experimentation.
 For more details about models, scripts and other features, there is another `README.md` file in the `scripts` folder.

+## Notebooks

+If you just want to see how all this works, open the notebook in the `notebooks` folder and you can see.
+Also, you can try it yourself in Google Colab, just make sure you follow the instructions ;)

 ## How to use this code base

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/)